dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 You can return a custom `DashboardConfig` from `settings.dashboard_config`.

+## Static assets

+The dashboard serves its browser assets from package resources.
+It does not load Tailwind CSS, Alpine.js, HTMX, Toastify, or the default favicon from public CDNs at runtime.

+Packaged assets live under `asyncz.contrib.dashboard/statics` and include:

+- Tailwind CSS compiled for the bundled Jinja templates
+- Alpine.js CSP build
+- HTMX
+- Toastify JavaScript and CSS
+- the dashboard favicon

+The asset manifest at `statics/vendor/manifest.json` records upstream package versions, npm integrity values, SHA-256 checksums, and license files.
+When updating these assets, regenerate the compiled Tailwind file from `statics/css/asyncz-tailwind.input.css`, update the manifest, and run the dashboard static-asset tests plus a wheel/sdist build.

 ## Task list behavior

 The task dashboard now reads from the scheduler's immutable task inspection snapshots rather than serializing live tasks ad hoc inside each controller.